General Internal Medicine

 Angela Mitrani-Schwartz, DO

-Dr. Mitrani completed her Medical Residency at Winthrop University Hospital in 1994.
+Dr. Mitrani completed her Medical Residency at Winthrop-University Hospital in 1994.
 She is a Diplomate in the American Board of Internal medicine certified since 1994.
 Dr Mitrani is an Assistant Professor of Clinical Medicine, State University of New York at Stony Brook School of Medicine.
-In addition, she serves as a Preceptor for the Medical Residency Program at Winthrop University Hospital.
-As an Internist, she continues to deliver outstanding patient care to the community since joining Winthrop Internal Medicine Associates in 1994.
-Dr. Mitrani has been a part of the Winthrop University Hospital team since 1978 when she began her health care career as a Registered Nurse certified in Critical Care and Interventional Radiology.
-She is proud to be a part of the Winthrop Health Care System for more than 30 years serving the community.
-Outside of Winthrop, she has been actively involved in Fundraising events benefitting Foundations for Cancer, Alzheimer’s disease and Children with Disabilities.
+In addition, she serves as a Preceptor for the Medical Residency Program at NYU Winthrop Hospital.
+As an Internist, she continues to deliver outstanding patient care to the community since joining NYU Winthrop Internal Medicine Associates in 1994.
+Dr. Mitrani has been a part of the NYU Winthrop Hospital team since 1978 when she began her health care career as a Registered Nurse certified in Critical Care and Interventional Radiology.
+She is proud to be a part of the NYU Winthrop Health Care System for more than 30 years serving the community.
+Outside of NYU Winthrop, she has been actively involved in Fundraising events benefitting Foundations for Cancer, Alzheimer’s disease and Children with Disabilities.

 Nicholas Berbari, MD

-He is currently Director of Practice Operations at Winthrop Internal Medicine Associates and Director of Winthrop Medical Affiliates Urgent Care Center.
+He is currently Director of Practice Operations at NYU Winthrop Internal Medicine Associates and Director of NYU Winthrop Medical Affiliates Urgent Care Center.

 Associate Professor of Clinical Medicine Stony Brook School of Medicine